ellis-life-hd/ellis-life-heidelberg.eu/pages/3-latest.md

 **Our latest**
 ==============

-## Don't miss our latest news and events
+## Don't miss our latest news and events.

 {% for post in site.posts %}
 <div class="news-tile">